SBaig01/MechaCar_Statistical_Analysis/README.md

 We would use a **Two-Sample t-Test** to perform this analysis as the metric being collected is **Numerical** in nature.
 Since the trips would be either 1, 2, 3, etc...
 Also, since the trips are spaced out evenly on a scale, we could consider the data to be **Interval**.

 ### What data is needed to run the statistical test?
 We would need to randomly select a sufficient sample of data.
-Once sampled, we will need the **Number of Trips to the Mechanic** as well as the year the trip was undertaken to group (or stratisfy) the results data across different model years.
+Once sampled, we will need the **Number of Trips to the Mechanic** as well as the year the trip was undertaken to group (or stratify) the results data across different model years.